 Under-eye filler: careful screening matters

-Under-eye filler attracts a lot of search demand because it can help with hollowing and shadowing, but it is also one of the most anatomy-dependent treatment areas.
+Under-eye filler attracts a lot of search demand because it can help with hollowing and shadowing in selected candidates, but it is also one of the most anatomy-dependent treatment areas.

 Some patients are better served by under-eye filler than others.
 The decision depends on tissue thickness, existing puffiness, skin quality, and whether the shadow is caused by hollowing or by something filler will not fix.

-This is one area where the quality of the consultation matters more than marketing language.
+This is one area where the quality of the consultation matters more than the promise of a simple fix.

 What determines how long filler lasts